HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/WDACConfig.md

     - Update check can be skipped with `-SkipVersionCheck`.

-* Actively trying to design it with [Microsoft Security Development Lifesycle (SDL)](https://www.microsoft.com/en-us/securityengineering/sdl/) guidelines in mind.
+* Actively trying to design it with [Microsoft Security Development Lifecycle (SDL)](https://www.microsoft.com/en-us/securityengineering/sdl/) guidelines in mind.

 * The module goes through Extended Validation before each update is released to make sure everything works perfectly.

 * The module can be used for managing both local systems and systems in Azure VMs.

+* Use `-Verbose` common parameter with each cmdlet of the WDACConfig module to see extra details and what's happening under the hood.

 <br>